❄️ The Famous Sapporo Snow Festival

 The beginning of February marks the most important part of the year in Sapporo.
-In the heart of winter, several thousand local amateurs and foreign professionals combine their efforts and creativity to build around two hundred fifty statues of snow and ice.
-For a week, the city lives at the pace of the tourists wandering the festival's diverse sites day and night to admire the duplication of famous monuments and characters in ice.
+In the heart of winter, several thousand local amateurs and foreign professionals combine their efforts and creativity to build about two hundred fifty statues of snow and ice.
+Day and night for a week, the city lives at the pace of the tourists wandering the festival's diverse sites to admire the duplication of famous monuments and characters in ice.
+This time of the year is the occasion to celebrate in Hokkaido, and there are other interesting snow festivals in the cities of Otaru and Asahikawa.

 Unlike the majority of festivals, this modern event is not so traditional, so there is no link to religion.
 Its origin dates to 1950, when students in Sapporo built six snow statues and displayed them is the city center at Odori Park.
 They received a warm welcome from the population and decided to do it again the following year.
 Thus, the idea of a recurring event was born.
 In 1955, the gathering became larger when the Japan Self Defense Force (JSDF) decided to take part and built huge sculptures.
 Already loved by Japanese people, the festival gained global legitimacy during the Winter Olympic Games of Sapporo in 1972.
 An international ice sculpture championship was launched in 1974.
 Ever since, visitors have been able to admire teams from several nations working live on their statues over several days.